waimea-Jadavidson/200DTD-Assesment-2024-/docs/Design.md

 * Easy to use, will not take up massive amounts of time, as he does have a day job
 * Can be done off a laptop

-#### Public

-* Find out class and association information
-* Find joining information
-* Look at pictures and media

-* Not all possibly sailors, so refrain from using sailing language

 ### Proposed Solution